-There must be at least 6 spectator entrances to control the ingress of spectators.
+There must be at least 2 spectator entrances to control the ingress of spectators.
 These must be controlled by fully operational turnstiles of the revolving type and must be suitably housed and lit.
-Adequate protection and security for the turnstile operator must be incorporated.
-These entrances should be placed in appropriate positions around the boundary of the ground and take into account the requirements of segregation.
+A grille or similar for the payment window and a lock that can be operated from inside must be incorporated.

 Electronic turnstiles with bar code readers are also acceptable but an emergency procedure must be in place in the event of a power failure.
 Adequate protection and security must be incorporated for the turnstile operator or, where tickets are sold from a box office, the cashier.